PatD123/Crop-Lane-Detect/README.md

 # Goals!!!!
 1. Kalman Filtering to track lines more smoothly
 2. Find a way to determine when to switch ROIs
+  a.
+Partially being solved by DBSCAN - Might have to do better though?

 > [!NOTE]
 If anybody can tell me about 2, that'd be cool.
 But no one looks